and Simple Living

 - To promote greater understanding of and participation in the mission and ministries of Mennonite Central Committee and Mennonite World Conference.

-The leadership team for the PAJP is composed of individuals who are affiliated with the Brethren in Christ Church in the U.S. The goal is to have broad geographic representation from across the U.S. Current leadership team members are Curtis Book, chair, Harriet Sider Bicksler, Donna Harvey, Ryan Skove, Julie Weatherford, and Ben White.
+The leadership team for the PAJP is composed of individuals who are affiliated with the Brethren in Christ Church in the U.S. The goal is to have broad geographic representation from across the U.S. Current leadership team members are Curtis Book, chair, Krista Dutt, Donna Harvey, Ryan Skove, Julie Weatherford, Jennifer Lancaster, Sibonokuhle Ncube and Ben White.
 The PAJP is independently funded through private contributions.